halbgut/meteor-altboiler/README.md

-# meteor-altboiler [WORK IN PROGRESS]
+# meteor-altboiler - 0.1.0 [WORK IN PROGRESS]

-A non render-blocking alternative to the Meteor-core boilerplate-generator package
+A non render-blocking alternative to the Meteor-core boilerplate-generator package.

 Loading meteor can take over a minute to load on slow networks.
 It is huge.
 This makes for an awful UX.
 With this package you can server static HTML first and then load meteor in the background.
 You could for an example serve a loading screen first.
 Or you could also render the whole site without the parts that need a connection to the server for.

 Using the knowledge gained form writing [Meteor-without-blocking-the-rendering-process](https://github.com/Kriegslustig/Meteor-without-blocking-the-rendering-process), I'm now writing this package.

+## Issues

+The package goes pretty deep into the meteor core.
+So it's likely that there are edge cases that I've missed.

+So don't hesitate to create an Issue and if you're not sure if it's a bug or an issue with your set up, just PM me.

 ## Usage

 ```
+// Render a file saved in private/myLoadScreen.html as the loading screen
 altboiler({
-  action: altboiler.getTemplate.bind({something: 2}, 'templateName')
+  action: altboiler.getTemplate.bind({something: 2}, 'myLoadScreen.html', Assets)
 })

+// Render a file saved in private/myLoadScript.js as JS inside the loading screen
+altboiler.js(Assets.getText('myLoadScript.js'))

+// Render a file saved in private/myLoadStyles.css as CSS inside the loading screen
+altboiler.js(Assets.getText('myLoadScript.js'))
 ```

 ## API